 Royal Tarokk is an even more complicated variation devised by Zoltán Gerots for competitive and championship play.
 There are fixed partnerships (partners sit next to each other), only 40 cards are used (no red aces) and there is no talon and no card points.
 All attention is concentrated on the numerous bonuses that can be announced - the current version of the game includes over 60 of these - and especially the highest announcements, known as trophies (trofeák).
-Further information (in Hungarian) is available on the Hungarian Royal Tarokk Union web site, where the game can also be played on line.
+Further information (in Hungarian) was available on the Hungarian Royal Tarokk Union web site (archive copy), where the game could also be played on line.

 John McLeod was introduced to this unusual variation in Pomáz in August 1982; the players were from Budapest.
 All 54 cards are used - the cards in the black suits rank king, queen, rider, jack, 10, 9, 8, 7 and in the red suits king, queen, rider, jack, ace, 2, 3, 4.
 The extra pip cards count 1 point each.
 Thus there are 106 points and the declarer's team needs 54 to win.
 A side that takes fewer than one quarter of the points (i.e. 26 or fewer) loses a double game.

 The deal is 6 cards to the talon, and then in sixes.
 The four players thus have 12 cards each, and in addition to the normal declarations it is possible to declare 10 tarokks (3 points), 11 tarokks (4 points) or 12 tarokks (5 points).